atlasunified/Templates-ComfyUI-/README.md

 # Templates for the [ComfyUI Interface](https://github.com/comfyanonymous/ComfyUI)

-If we can keep the stars at the same number they are now, that would be neat...

 ADDED: Co-LoRA NET -- A mixture of control net and LoRA that allows for robust sketches and what not...

 ## Co-LoRA NET